Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/guid-to-use-ai-kit.md

 ```
 jsctl> jac run [file_name].jac
 ```
 We can launch any `jsctl` commands directly from the terminal without first entering to the jaseci shell.
-To run Jaseci program directly from the command line;
+To run Jaseci program directly from the below command line;
 ```
 jsctl jac run [file_name].jac
 ```
 To ensure the program runs fast, we can first compile the program using `build` command in prior to run the program.
 ```
 jsctl jac build [file_name].jac